Japanese Yen Extends Its Gains In The Morning Session | Action Forex

-In the Asian session, at GMT0400, the pair is trading at 106.71, with the USD trading 0.15% lower against the JPY from Friday’s close.
+In the Asian session, at GMT0300, the pair is trading at 106.59, with the USD trading 0.08% lower against the JPY from yesterday’s close.

 - advertisement -

-With no macroeconomic releases in Japan today, investor sentiment would be governed by global macroeconomic events.
+Amid lack of macroeconomic releases in the Japan today, investor sentiment would be determined by global macroeconomic factors.

 The currency pair is trading below its 20 Hr and 50 Hr moving averages.